cholushkin/TowerGenerator/README.md

 ### IgnoreCollider
 -------------------
 ChunkImportSource.AddColliders specifies should chunk importer add mesh colliders or not to all objects in the chunk.
-IgnoreCollider FBX command indicates to ignire adding collider to specified node in the chunk even if ChunkImportSource.AddColliders equals to 'true'.
+IgnoreCollider FBX command indicates to ignore adding collider to specified node in the chunk even if ChunkImportSource.AddColliders equals to 'true'.

 _No parameters_